Raivis80/First-Milestone-Project/README.md

    - About us.
    - Why Us.
    - What we do.
-   - Floral-Fantasy "Picks Feature" *was added later to compliment "About us" Page design*
+   - Top "Picks Feature" *was added later to compliment "About us" Page design*
 - Gallery page
 - Recent reviews
 - Contact form